-‘Expert on stealing’: Sitharaman responds to Rahul Gandhi’s ‘stealing from RBI’ jibe
+‘Outlandish’: Sitharaman responds to Rahul Gandhi’s ‘stealing from RBI’ jibe

 New Delhi, Aug 27: Finance Minister Nirmala Sitharaman on Tuesday trained gun at Congress leader Rahul Gandhi for alleging that the Centre was stealing from the Reserve Bank of India for masking the "self created economic disaster".